 The coin became known as the Mercury dime.

-But a more confounding mystery involved Weinman’s inspiration.
+But more confounding was Weinman’s inspiration.

-In 1917, the Reading (Pennsylvania) Eagle newspaper seemed to know the answer to that question with a bold proclamation.
+In 1917, the Reading (Pennsylvania) Eagle newspaper seemed to know the answer with a bold proclamation.
 It was Elise Viola Kachel, they reported, the wife of of American poet Wallace Stevens, who adorns the coin’s face.
 According to the Eagle, Kachel was asked to sit for Weinman, a family friend, and the resulting sculpture – a bust—strongly resembles the profile on the dime.

 Years later, however, Weinman’s son Robert stoked the fire of debate by claiming the inspiration for his father’s work was a woman named Audrey Munson, a popular silent film star and model.

-Munson figure had become synonymous with depictions of America’s symbol of freedom, lady Columbia, among other portrayals, and usually in various stages of undress.
+Munson’s figure had become synonymous with depictions of America’s symbol of freedom, lady Columbia, among other portrayals, and usually in various stages of undress.

 Neither woman claimed ownership of the dime’s face.